-- We will begin accepting applications for spring 2014 CNA 2 Training starting Wednesday, March 5.
+- We will begin accepting applications for the summer 2015 CNA 2 training starting on Wednesday, May 27 at 9am.

 Upon graduation the student will receive a certificate of completion and PCC will submit the necessary paperwork to the OSBN for CNA 2 certification.
 Once processed by the OSBN, the student's CNA 2 certification will appear on the OSBN online license verification system.
 The process, from graduation to online verification, takes approximately 3-4 weeks.
 The CNA will not receive a new license indicating their advanced training.

 Students must have a current, unencumbered Oregon CNA 1 license prior to applying to the program.
 Attendance is required for all class and lab hours, as well as clinical hours.
 Make-up class/lab and clinical days are made available for an extra charge of $75 per day, pending instructor approval.
 Students are required to have a current American Heart Association BLS for Healthcare Provider BLS for Healthcare Provider CPR card prior to the start of clinical.
 These CPR classes are offered through PCC’s CLIMB for Health Professionals and can also be obtained elsewhere.
 The required textbook (Acute Care Manual for CNA 2, 2015 edition) is available at the PCC Sylvania Campus bookstore.
 Students will be given other instructional materials, including a lab skills packet, on the first day of class.

 Prior to clinical, students will need to submit the following information.
 Each is discussed in further detail in the brochure.